photo by: Ian Dooley

-More accurately called ‘emotionally unstable personality disorder’, irt means that you deeply fear rejection.
+More accurately called ‘emotionally unstable personality disorder’, it means that you deeply fear rejection.

-The tailspin feeling abandoned sends you into can include obsessing on the other person, and doing whatever you can to manipulate them back.
+The tailspin that feeling abandoned sends you into can include pushing away the other person, then obsessing on doing whatever you can to manipulate them to come back.

 How to stop thinking about someone